-(77) For the Track Record tables in Appendix 2, what dates should the data entered be based on and how should we handle projects under construction?
+(81) For the Track Record tables in Appendix 2, what dates should the data entered be based on and how should we handle projects under construction?

-In Tables A1 and B1, data should be entered for all projects "completed" for the last five years (2016-2020).
-A Rental Project is completed when it receives its certificate of occupancy.
-A Homeownership unit is completed when title is transferred to a buyer; for existing homeowners, completion occurs when a refinanced loan closes, or if applicable, when Rehabilitation is complete.
+In Tables A1 and B1, data from the last five years (2018-2022) should be entered for only completed units restricted to incomes up to 120% AMI.
+A Rental Project is deemed complete when it receives a certificate of occupancy.
+A Homeownership unit is deemed complete when title is transferred to a buyer; for existing homeowners, completion occurs when a refinanced loan closes, or if applicable, when Rehabilitation is complete.
 No data on Projects currently under construction should be entered for the items in Table A1 or B1.